PanBrowse/PanVA/CONTRIBUTING.md

 # Contributing to _PanVA_

 We appreciate all contributions to PanVA.
-Thank you for helping us build this useful resource!
+Thank you for helping us build this useful resource! :sparkles:

 ## Get in touch